Matthew Dellavedova

 Matthew Dellavedova made his NBL debut with the Melbourne United at 31 years of age.
 He scored nine points in his first game.

-In February, United would win four of their five games and with a record of 12-4 sit atop of the NBL ladder where they would stay for the remainder of the season.
-Jo Lual Acuil (16.4 points, 8.7 rebounds, and 2.1 blocks) would lead the team in scoring and earn selection to the All-NBL First team while Chris Goulding (15.1 points, 2.3 rebounds, and 1.8 assists) was named to the All-NBL Second Team.
-The impact of Shea Ili (8.7 points, 2.9 rebounds, 3.7 assists, and 1.4 steals) off the bench was also recognised around the league with him winning the Sixth Man of the Year award.
-Dellavedova would appear in 30 games, while averaging 10.3 points, 3.1 rebounds, and 4.8 assists and helped United finish the regular season in first place (20-8).
+By February, United’s consistent performance kept them at the top of the ladder with a 12-4 record, a position they held for the remainder of the season.
+Jo Lual-Acuil (16.4 points, 8.7 rebounds, and 2.1 blocks) led the team in scoring, earning a spot on the All-NBL First Team, while Goulding (15.1 points, 2.3 rebounds, and 1.8 assists) secured All-NBL Second Team honours.
+Shea Ili’s impressive impact off the bench (8.7 points, 2.9 rebounds, 3.7 assists, and 1.4 steals) earned him the Sixth Man of the Year award.
+Dellavedova, meanwhile, averaged 10.3 points, 3.1 rebounds, and 4.8 assists across 30 games, contributing significantly to United’s first-place finish (20-8) at the end of the regular season.

 CURRENT CONTRACT: